 Streets of St. Petersburg 100 2nd Ave N Ste 340 St. Petersburg, FL 33701

 Year Opened: 1985

 What more can be said about the Grand Prix of St. Petersburg that hasn’t been said already?
 This really is the race that has it all.
 Location, action and excitement, ease of access for fans, and the best overall buzz from the locals!
 This is their Super Bowl!
 Add to this the number of races you actually get to see over the weekend, and you have one of the most jam-packed race weekend schedules around.

 Perhaps the most impressive thing about this race weekend are the small touches that the event and its staff make seem like pedestrian occurrences at a traditional speedway.
 If you go to this race, you will want to come back.

 Food & Beverage 5

 Fun fact: St. Pete is a foodie’s heaven hidden away in beautiful Western-Central Florida.
-The race itself has some of the most amazing smelling and greatest tasting food vendors at any sports event in the country.
-The sound of sizzling peppers and beef on the griddle mixes with the scent of fresh seafood as one walks the concourses and sidewalks of the downtown circuit.
+The race itself has some of the most amazing smells and greatest-tasting food vendors at any sports event in the country – the sound of sizzling peppers and beef on the griddle mixes with the scent of fresh seafood as one walks the concourses and sidewalks of the downtown circuit.